pletzer/mint/README.md

 We're looking for contributions, particularly in the areas of:
  * code documentation
- * creating Jupyter notebooks and/or code examples
  * identifying scientific applications that can leverage `MINT`

 Any help will be greatly appreciated.

 ## How to install or build `MINT` as  a Python module

-Not all the functionality from C++ is exposed but it contains the most important parts.
-(Additional features can be added on request.)
+This lets you evaluate `MINT` with minimal fuss.
+Note: not all the functionality from C++ is exposed in the Python module -- additional features can be added on request.

 We recommend you install `Miniconda3`.
 Miniconda installers can be downloaded for Windows, Linux and Mac OS X (here)[https://docs.conda.io/en/latest/miniconda.html].